SpyChicken00/coding-challenges/README.md

 # Coding Challenges
-Practice solutions to code wars and leetcode
+Practice problems and solutions to coding problems from codewars and leetcode